kubernetes-sigs/gateway-api/site-src/api-types/listenerset.md

 A ListenerSet successfully attaches to a Gateway when all three of the following conditions are met:

-1. Explicit Gateway Permission : By default, Gateways do not allow any external ListenerSets to attach.
+1. Gateway AllowedListeners Configuration : By default, Gateways do not allow any external ListenerSets to attach.
 The Gateway must have an `allowedListeners` field in its spec that selects the namespace of the ListenerSet.

 2. Valid Parent Reference : The ListenerSet must explicitly point back to the target Gateway.